martiwer/project_Lukas_Martin_msssm/README.md

-﻿# MATLAB HS12 – Research Plan (Template)
+﻿# MATLAB HS12 – Research Plan
-(text between brackets to be removed)

-> * Group Name: Kreativer Gruppenname
+> * Group Name: StuckInTraffic
-> * Group participants names: (alphabetically sorted by last name)
+> * Group participants names: Lukas Stadelmann, Martin Wermelinger
-> * Project Title: (can be changed)
+> * Project Title: The influence of a speed limit reduction on a traffic jam

 ## General Introduction

-(States your motivation clearly: why is it important / interesting to solve this problem?)
-(Add real-world examples, if any)
-(Put the problem into a historical context, from what does it originate?
-Are there already some proposed solutions?)
+Traffic jam is getting more and more a problem.
+The number of cars is increasing every day and the time wasted stuck in traffic is annoying everyone of us.
+There's a lot of effort to prevent traffic jams.
+One notice on swiss highways a speed limit reduction when the traffic is overloaded.
+We want to model the effect of the speed limit reduction and see if this method improves the traffic flow.

 ## The Model

-(Define dependent and independent variables you want to study.
-Say how you want to measure them.)
-(Why is your model a good abtraction of the problem you want to study?)
-(Are you capturing all the relevant aspects of the problem?)
+We model a section of a Highway with a high traffic density or even a traffic jam.

 ## Fundamental Questions

-(At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
-Articulate them in sub-questions, from the more general to the more specific. )
+Analyze the influence of diffrent speed limits to the traffic flow.
+Is it possible to improve the traffic flow with a speed limit reduction?
+Can one even prevent a traffic jam with a speed limit reduction?
+What is the ideal speed limit?
+How does the propagation of traffic jam change with diffrent speed limits?

 ## Expected Results

-(What are the answers to the above questions that you expect to find before starting your research?)
+Because this method of reducing the speed limit is actually in use, we hope our model can prove a positive effect on the traffic flow.

 ## References

-(Add the bibliographic references you intend to use) (Explain possible extension to the above models)
-(Code / Projects Reports of the previous year)
+[1]Martin Treiber, Arne Kesting, Dirk Helbing, Delays, inaccuracies and anticipation in microscopic traffic models February 2005

+[2]Martin Treiber and Dirk Helbing,Explanation of observed features of self-organization in traffic flow February 2008

 ## Research Methods

-(Cellular Automata, Agent-Based Model, Continuous Modeling...)
-(If you are not sure here: 1.
-Consult your colleagues, 2. ask the teachers, 3. remember that you can change it afterwards)
+Cellular Automata

 ## Other

-(mention datasets you are going to use)